 Worthy causes and organizations are abundant in the communities where we do business.
 We focus our support on the areas where we believe that we can have the greatest positive impact, and we choose organizations based on a number of factors.
 We provide detailed guidelines on how we select the organizations we donate to at rbc.com/donations.

-\circledast / ${}^{\rm TM}$ Trademark(s) of Royal Bank of Canada.
-RBC is a registered trademark of Royal Bank of Canada.
+® / TM Trademark(s) of Royal Bank of Canada.

 When we say "RBC" we're referring to all of our businesses and functions around the world.